 Supporting youth-led businesses to grow beyond the start-up phase is a vital element in supporting economic development globally, but especially in sub-Saharan Africa where micro, small and medium enterprises (MSMEs) are the “lifeblood of the economy”.
-Part of Youth Business International’s (YBI) work in leading our global network of enterprise support organisations (ESOs) is to enable our members to support young entrepreneurs who are ready to grow their business to the next stage.
+Part of Youth Business International’s (YBI) work in leading our global network of enterprise support organisations (ESOs) is to enable our members to support youth enterprises who are ready to grow their business to the next stage.

-New YBI research examines the performance of top performing young entrepreneurs in our High Flyers I programme (2018-2021).
+New YBI research examines the performance of top-performing young entrepreneurs in our High Flyers I programme (2018-2021).
 The High Flyers programme, funded by the Argidius Foundation and the Government of Uganda, aimed to enable underserved youth in Uganda to scale post-startup businesses and drive waged job creation.
 The programme was implemented by two YBI members – Enterprise Uganda and Cordaid Uganda – who supported over 1,500 young entrepreneurs through the provision of support, including access to growth finance, business training, access to new markets, and mentorship.
 Our research provides insights on what factors enable growth for youth-run enterprises and how we can work with our members to replicate success in future programming.

 Upon programme close, it became evident that some supported entrepreneurs significantly outperformed the rest of the programme cohort.
 The top 5% of the entire programme cohort collectively:

-From programme enterprise data and qualitative data (captured through key informant interviews with Enterprise Uganda and Cordaid Uganda staff, mentors, and selected entrepreneurs) YBI was able to probe specific traits, market characteristics, project activities, and demographic characteristics of these top performing enterprises.
+From programme enterprise data and qualitative data (captured through key informant interviews with Enterprise Uganda and Cordaid Uganda staff, mentors, and selected entrepreneurs) YBI was able to probe specific traits, market characteristics, project activities, and demographic characteristics of these top performing youth enterprises.

 Key findings include: